Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Introduction and statement of the results

-The structure of the paper is as follows .
-In Section \ref{eq:notpre}, we fix some notations, define our bubbles and give some preliminaries, like the set of formal barycenters of the underlying manifold of the conformal infinity and present some useful topological properties of them.
-In Section \ref{nonhom}, we develop a non-homogeneous extension of some aspect of the work of Chang-Gonzalez\cite{cg} and Graham-Zworsky\cite{gz}.
-It is divided into subsections.
-In the first one, namely subsection \ref{eq:nhscatdeg}, we develop a non-homogeneous scattering theory, define the associated non-homogeneous fractional operator and its relation to a non-homogeneous uniformly degenerate boundary value problem.
-In subsection \ref{confnonhom}, we discuss the conformal property of the non-homogeneous fractional operator.
-We point out that section \ref{nonhom} even being of independent interest contains a regularity result that we use in section \ref{pceinsten}.
-Section \ref{fundso} is concerned with the study of some fundamental solutions in the general case of asymptotically hyperbolic manifolds.
-While section \ref{bubinter} deals with the introduction of some bubbles and the derivation of some related interactions, in section \ref{pceinsten} we sharpen the results obtained so far in the particular case of a locally flat conformal infinity of a Poincaré-Einstein manifold (recalling Remark \ref{defpe} ).
-Moreover we recall the Schoen's bubbles associated to our problem and use them to define an other family of bubbles--and call them Projective bubbles-- which "talk" more to the equivalent local formulation.
-Furthermore we establish sharp \;$L^{\infty}$-estimates for the difference between the latter two type of bubbles and derive a sharp selfaction estimate for our Projective bubbles.
-In section \ref{varagtop}, we present the variational and algebraic topological argument to prove Theorem \ref{eq:thm}.
-It is divided in two subsections.
-In the first one, namely subsection \ref{var}, we present a variational principle which extends the classical variational principle by taking into account the non-compactness phenomena of our Projective bubbles.
-In the second one, namely subsection \ref{agtop}, we present the barycenter technique or algebraic topological argument for existence.
-Finally in section \ref{appendix}, we collect the proof of some technical lemmas and estimates.
+The structure of the paper is as follows.
+In Section \ref{notation_and_prelimiaries} we recall the standard bubbles of the variational problem, give some preliminaries and fix notations.
+In Section \ref{bubinter} we analyse the standard bubbles on \;$\R^{n+1}_{+}$, introduce the relevant Schoen's and Projective bubbles in the curved scenario and prove some interaction estimates of the latter.
+In Section \ref{pceinsten} we establish sharp \;$L^{\infty}$-estimates for the difference between these bubbles and derive a sharp selfaction estimate for the Projective one.
+In Section \ref{varagtop} we present the variational and algebraic topological argument to prove Theorem \ref{eq:thm}.
+It is divided into two subsections.
+In Subsection \ref{var} we present a variational principle which extends the classical variational principle by taking into account the non-compactness phenomena via our Projective bubbles.
+In Subsection \ref{agtop}, we present the barycenter technique or algebraic topological argument for existence.
+Finally in Section \ref{appendix} we collect the proofs of some technical lemmas and estimates.